Headshaking: Surgery

 Infraorbital neurectomy, in which the trigeminal nerve is cut or blocked, has been used to attempt to treat headshaking.
 This method is not used anymore, as the rate of success was quite low and the surgery had serious side-effects on the horse.
 More recently, compression of the caudal infraorbital nerve via platinum coils has been attempted as a last option treatment, although the rate of success is only 50% and the chance of injury post-surgery is quite high.

 Medication

 A wide variety of pharmaceuticals have been used in trials attempting to reduce headshaking in horses.
-Many may have averse side-effects and may also be banned from use in show horses.
+Many may have adverse side-effects and may also be banned from use in show horses.
 Cyproheptadine is an antihistamine and serotonin antagonist which has been effective in significantly reducing headshaking symptoms in many horses.
 It can be used alone or in conjunction with carbamazepine, an anticonvulsant used to treat nerve pain in humans.
 Other past and presently used forms of medication include: Gabapentin, dexamethasone, fluphenazine, and phenobarbitone.